kubrey/node-geoservice/README.md

   ### Configuration

-  Geosearch has flexible configuration options.
+  GeoSearch has flexible configuration options.

   By default only `countryCode` property is required.
 To set `city` as required field: